Ligeia Mare

 Ligeia Mare /laɪˈdʒiːə ˈmɑreɪ/ is a lake in the north polar region of Titan, the planet Saturn's largest moon.
 It is the second largest body of liquid on the surface of Titan, after Kraken Mare.
-Larger than Lake Superior on Earth, it is mostly composed of liquid methane, with unknown but lesser components of dissolved nitrogen and ethane, as well as other organic compounds.
+Larger than Lake Superior on Earth, it is mostly composed of liquid methane.
+It is also the third largest lake in the solar system, with unknown but lesser components of dissolved nitrogen and ethane, as well as other organic compounds.
 It is located at 78° N, 249° W, and has been fully imaged by the Cassini spacecraft.
 Measuring roughly 420 km (260 mi) by 350 km (217 mi) across, it has a surface area of about 126,000 km^{2}, and a shoreline over 2,000 km (1,240 mi) in length.
 The lake may be hydrologically connected to the larger Kraken Mare.
 Its namesake is Ligeia, one of the sirens in Greek mythology.

 Description

-Titan - Ligeia Mare - SAR and clearer despeckled views.
+Titan – Ligeia Mare – SAR and clearer despeckled views.